DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-1/Day-3/Sequential_Logic_Optimization/Readme.md

   ![Synthesis Stats](.screenshots/dff_const1_synth.jpg)

-  - Here there is no possiblity of optimizing the design hence 1 DFF is used
+  - Here there is no possiblity of optimizing the design hence 1 DFF is used.

   ---